-All transactions entered with Related Parties for the year under review were onarms length basis and in the ordinary course of business.
-There are no materiallysignificant related party transactions during the year which may have potential conflictwith the interest of the company at large.
-The details of the transactions with therelated parties are disclosed in the Accounts.
+All transactions entered with Related Parties for the year under review were in theordinary course of business and do not have any potential conflict with the interest ofthe company at large.
+The details of the transactions with the related parties aredisclosed in the notes to Financial Statements.

 There were no significant and material orders passed by the Regulators or Courts orTribunals during the year under review which would impact the going concern status of theCompany and its future operations.

-8.17 Prevention of Sexual Harassment of Women at workplace:
+8.17 Prevention of Sexual Harassment of Women at Workplace:

 Report of the auditors read with the notes to the financial statements isself-explanatory and need no elaboration.